electrocentric/electrocentric.github.io/_posts/1996-10-19-blue-note-records-website.md

 date: 1996-10-19 18:27:52 -0500
 company: stumpworld
 projectimage: /assets/projects/1996-bluenote.png
+summary: The original website for Blue Note Records, a legendary record label known for publishing and distributing the works of world class blues and jazz artists.
 ---

 The original website for Blue Note Records, a legendary record label known for publishing and distributing the works of world class blues and jazz artists.